Arthur Herbert Procter

 Arthur Herbert Procter VC (11 August 1890 – 27 January 1973) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life and family

 He was born in 1890, son of Arthur Richard Procter and his wife Ellen Cumpsty.
 He was educated at schools in Port Sunlight and Exeter.
 Beginning employment at Liverpool Corn Exchange, he was a clerk in the provision trade from 1904 until 1914, when in November he enlisted in the King's Liverpool Regiment after the outbreak of the First World War.

-In 1917 Procter married Hilda Codd in Birkenhead.
+In 1917 Procter married Hilda May Codd in Birkenhead.
 The couple had three sons.

 Award

 He was 25 years old, and a private in the 1/5th Battalion, the King's Regiment (Liverpool) (part of the 55th (West Lancashire) Division, British Army during the First World War when the following deed took place for which he was awarded the VC.

 On 4 June 1916 near Ficheux, France, Private Procter noticed some movement on the part of two wounded men who were lying in full view of the enemy about 15 yards in front of the trenches.
 He at once went out on his own initiative and, although heavily fired at, ran and crawled to the two men, got them under cover of a small bank dressed their wounds and promised that they would be rescued after dark.
 He left them with warm clothing and then returned to the trenches, again being heavily fired at.
 The men were rescued at dusk.

 Procter was the first British soldier to be decorated with the VC on the battlefield.